 All students can receive free tutoring in the subjects of writing, French, Arabic, economics, Map of the Modern World, and practical study skills.
-Tutoring sessions are a safe and comfortable environment where you can work on assignments or review concepts.
-Choose to work with a professional staff member, or work with a fellow student who is a professionally trained peer tutor.
+Choose to work with a professional staff member or work with a fellow student who is a professionally trained peer tutor.

-Looking for extra help with your economics assignment?
-We have you covered.
-Whether you are taking a core course or pursuing the International Economics major, our team of professional Teaching Assistants, Undergraduate Teaching Assistants, and Peer Tutors are available to help.
-We also offer online tutorials on key concepts.
+Looking for extra help with your problem set?
+Whether you are taking a core course or pursuing the International Economics major, our team is ready to help you.
+We also offer online video tutorials on key concepts.

 Learning a language requires lots of practice.
-We can help you be a more effective learner through providing a tutor and practice partner, and linking you to additional language resources and practice opportunities.
-We offer daily tutoring in Arabic and French, as well as programs such as conversation hours, debates, and events with faculty to help students develop language skills.
+We can support your learning by providing you with a tutor to practice with.
+We also organize activities such as conversation hours, debates, and events with faculty to help students develop their skills.

 First Year Experience

 Make the most of your first year at university by participating in the First Year Experience program.
 Build your academic and interpersonal skills, make friends, and learn about available resources in this fun series of activities and workshops aimed at making your first year a success.

-We are committed to providing academic support for all students and to ensure that students with disabilities can fully participate in everything our university has to offer.
-OAS provides academic accommodations for students with diagnosed disabilities, in accordance with the ADA and Section 504 of the Rehabilitation Act, and based on recommendations from the Student Wellness and Counseling Center.
-For help please call 4457 8340 or email the accommodations team.
+We are committed to providing academic support for all students and working with faculty to ensure that students with disabilities can fully participate in everything our university has to offer.
+OAS provides academic accommodations for students with diagnosed disabilities, and based on recommendations from the Student Wellness and Counseling Center.
+For help please email the accommodations team.
+Click here for parking accommodation.

 Student Employment Opportunities in OAS